TheLayman/communityInsights/README.md

 After ingesting posts, send `insights` to the bot in Teams (or in the MCP inspector) to analyze the collected feedback.
 The bot returns an Adaptive Card with categorized summaries and severity estimates.

+You can also send `action` to receive a plain‑text list of the five most urgent issues sorted by severity and age.
+Use this command when you just want a quick set of prioritized follow‑ups instead of the full card.

 ## Building for Production

 Compile the TypeScript sources with: